Languages with Type Inference: OCaml, Scala, Haskell

 write formatted string to stdout

-open file for reading import scala.io.Source
+open file for reading let f = open_in "/etc/passwd";; import System.IO

 f <- openFile "/etc/hosts" ReadMode

-open file for writing import System.IO
+open file for writing let f = open_out "/tmp/ocaml.out";; import System.IO

 f <- openFile "/tmp/test" WriteMode